Ibasen's 430-year history

 IbasenThe concept of the business of

-Our company focuses on the inheritance of Japanese traditional culture, especially Edo culture, and incorporates Edo designs and colors into the design of our products.
-Our materials are carefully selected domestic bamboo, Japanese paper, and fibers, and these materials are commercialized by skilled craftsmen.
+We are dedicated to the preservation of traditional Japanese culture, especially Edo culture, and incorporate Edo designs and colors into the design of our products.
+We use carefully selected domestic bamboo, Japanese paper, and fibers, and our skilled craftsmen make our products from these materials.

 In addition, through 430 years of business, we value the bonds between people, and we are committed to being a company that is useful to the community and society, putting the trust of our customers first.